-Incidently, the results from the school's elections are already in, according to Ms.
+Incidently, the results from the school's elections are already in, according to Ms. Colson.

 Ernest Nijem won the mayor's race with 53 percent of the vote, compared to 23 percent for Harold Bennett and 14 percent for Bill Brown.
 In city council Post 1.
-Willie Houseal won with 55 percent of the vote. compared to Bette Bechtel with 45 percent.
+Willie Houseal won with 55 percent of the vote. compared to Bette Bechtel with city council Post 3 with 41 percent of the vote, compared to 30 percent for Alphonso Hall and 29 percent for incumbent Bill Eanes.
+Jack May won city council Post 5 with 81 percent of the vote, compared with 19 percent for challenger Tom Williams.

+45 percent.
 David Drumheller captured